top of page

 • Average annual cost: $1,050 – $2,300

-A Business Owner’s Policy (BOP) bundles general liability and commercial property insurance into one policy and is often a cost‑effective option for swimming pool contractors.
+A Business Owner’s Policy (BOP) bundles general liability and property coverage into a single package.

 • Average monthly cost: $140 – $270